 Compensatory damages describe things a person needs compensation for that were caused by their accident.
 Damages that are compensatory can include things a person had to spend money or debts they accrued because of their accident.

 Compensatory damages include the following:

 - Medical bills

 While compensatory damages are commonly associated with physical injuries, they can also cover injuries that are less obvious.
 A person can seek compensation for emotional distress caused by their accident.
 For example, a person might be able to receive compensation because of post-traumatic stress disorder symptoms that interfere with their life.

 Punitive damages are very different from compensatory damages and are sometimes referred to as exemplary damages.
 When someone seeks punitive damages, they’re seeking compensation that’s meant to serve as punishment for the other party’s negligent behavior.
 Punitive damages are common when a person’s illegal behavior caused someone else’s injuries and are a separate punishment from any criminal trial they might face.
 However, many instances of punitive compensation don’t involve someone facing a criminal trial.
 Courts use punitive damages for many reasons.
 They make sure a plaintiff earns a fair amount of compensation, account for losses that aren’t explicitly covered by current laws, and help reduce the number of cases in the criminal justice system.

 A Lawyer Can Help You Pursue All Possible Types of Compensation

-If you’ve suffered because of the negligence of another person, it’s important that you call the experienced team from Arnold & Itkin LLP.
+If you’ve suffered because of the negligence of another person, it’s important that you call the experienced team from Arnold & Itkin.
 Hiring the right attorney means that you’ll have someone on your side who can fight for all types of compensation that are possible for your situation.

 The best way to find out how we can help you is to call (888) 493-1629 as soon as possible for a free consultation.